ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/queue/lessons/004_linkedlist_implementation.md

   const newNode = new Node(item);

   if (this.isEmpty()) {
-    this.front = newNode;
+    // If queue is empty, both front and rear point to new node this.front = newNode;
     this.rear = newNode;
   } else {
-    this.rear.next = newNode;
+    // Add to the end and update rear this.rear.next = newNode;
     this.rear = newNode;
   }